Aisling Hubert began criminal proceedings against two doctors who were filmed offering 'gender-abortion'.

 In 2012, undercover reporters from the Daily Telegraph filmed two doctors agreeing to abortions simply because the babies were girls.

 A police investigation followed and the Crown Prosecution Service (CPS) considered prosecution.
 However, the CPS concluded that, whilst there was sufficient evidence to provide a realistic prospect of prosecution, it would ‘not be in the public interest’ to bring such a prosecution.

 Following the CPS's decision, Aisling launched private prosecutions of the two doctors.
 The CPS intervened, took over the cases and dropped them.
 Aisling was then ordered to pay £36,000 in costs to the doctors.
-She faces a further bill of £11,000 after she challenged the costs awarded against her and the CPS’s decision to intervene in the prosecutions.
+Further costs of £11,000 were awarded against her, after she challenged the costs order and the CPS’s decision to intervene in the prosecutions.

 In January 2017, a settlement was reached with the doctors.
 This still left Aisling with a huge legal bill to pay but thanks to the generosity of supporters, enough money has now been raised to meet those costs.